Creamy Mashed Potatoes

 - Peel the potatoes and cut them into 1-1/2 inch cubes.

-- Drain thoroughly and return the potatoes to the heat for about 1 minute to allow all the excess moisture to evaporate.
-Spoon the potatoes into a ricer (see alternative in notes), a few chunks at a time and rice them into a large mixing bowl.
+- Drain thoroughly and return the potatoes to the heat for about 1 minute to allow all the excess moisture to evaporate, then transfer to a colander.

 I cooked my first Thanksgiving dinner this year and used your recipe for mashed potatoes.
 They came out better than my mom’s ever do, at least I thought so.
 Thanks!